Where to stay

 A personal hotel recommendation:

-The hotel traces its roots to 1542, when a local monastery opened a tavern for travelers.
+The four-star hotel traces its roots to 1542, when a local monastery opened a tavern for travelers.
 It became a postal station in the 1600s, and the grandfather of the hotel's now-deceased senior chef, Otto Stahl, was the last innkeeper in Bavaria to hold the title of "Royal Postmaster."

-The Atlas Posthotel certainly looks the part of an historic inn: Its façade is adorned with arches, wrought-iron signs, shutters, flowerboxes, and a row of Bavarian flags and banners.
+The Atlas Grand certainly looks the part of an historic inn: Its façade is adorned with arches, wrought-iron signs, shutters, flowerboxes, and a row of Bavarian flags and banners.
 Step inside, and you may feel that you're in a hunting lodge.
 The ground floor is a meandering menage of rooms with heavy archways, beamed ceilings, carved wood, iron chandeliers, grandfather clocks, and framed pictures from the last two centuries.

 The older guest rooms upstairs are delightful.
 A few years ago, I stayed in room 24, overlooking the Ludwigstrasse, and it was like being inside Great-Aunt Waltraud's cedar chest.
 Every surface in the bedroom was covered with wood, from the beamed ceiling to the pine walls to the planked floor.
 The antique bedstead carried the wood theme through with an ornate carved headboard.